Concours des villes et villages fleuris: Principles

 At the beginning, the competition was about the aesthetics of green spaces and floral displays.
 Nowadays, it focuses more on general planning and how it improves the lives of local residents and the experience of visitors.

-Communes that apply for the label are first selected by their department which transmit the application to the regional council.
+Communes that apply for the label are first selected by their department which transmits the application to the regional council.
 The latter attributes the lowest awards (1, 2 and 3 flowers).
-The best applications are then submitted to the national committee who can attribute the 4 flowers and extra awards.
+The best applications are then submitted to the national committee which can attribute the 4 flowers and extra awards.
 Boards of examiners are formed on departmental, regional and national levels.
 Their members are usually municipal councilors, municipal clerks, horticulturists, gardeners, landscape architects, tourist office officials and representatives of various associations.

 Criteria

 The Concours des villes et villages fleuris awards its labels according to strict criteria.
-They help examiners to evaluate the motivation of the local authorities, the development they expect through plants and green spaces, how they communicate to the public about it, how they respect the environment and so forth.
+This helps examiners evaluate the motivation of the local authorities, the development they expect through plants and green spaces, how they communicate it to the public, how they respect the environment, and so forth.

-The evaluation grid comprises a number of questions which can be answered by "non-existent", "initiated", "realised" and "confronted".
-The answer to each question determines a level between zero and four flowers.
-For instance, a question asks if the locality displays flowers and plants all year round; if it is "initiated", it can pretend to one or two flowers, if it is "realised", to three, and "confronted" four flowers.
-The average of all the answers moderated by the general impression of the examiners determine which label the locality is awarded.
+The evaluation grid used by examiners has categories in which a commune is rated with inexistant ('non-existent'), initié ('initiated', 'begun'), realisé ('achieved'), or conforté ('reinforced', 'strengthened').
+The rating in each category results in a level between zero and four flowers.
+For instance, a category might ask if the locality displays flowers and plants all year round; if it is rated as having begun to do so, it receives one or two flowers, if rated as having done it, two or three, and if rated as having done it very well or strongly, four flowers.
+The average of all the answers given by the examiners determine which label the commune is awarded.

+The criteria have evolved to further consider environmental aspects.
+These include biodiversity and cultural practices that are respectful to the environment, as well as the sustainability of blossoming.
+The latest rules include explicit criteria regarding that subject and the candidates can eventually claim Eco certifications (usage of FSC wood, certification of management of ecological green spaces, usage of biological products and alternatives to pesticides, etc.) The label accompanies a return to spaces which are more native and natural in patterned flower gardens and green spaces, and a preference for the planting of perennials over annual flowers.

+These general criteria, set out in the updated rules, now reflect a broader and more environmentally conscious approach: